oroinc/documentation/user_guide/magento_entities.rst

 --------------------

 A Channel entity represents a source of customers and customer data, which for Magento means specific Magento-based E-commerce outlets.
-A special *Magento* channel type is designed to process data of Magento Stores.
+A special *Magento* channel type is designed to process data from Magento Stores.

 For each Magento Channel, you can:

-- Define entities, records of which will be loaded to OroCRM from Magento, processed and (subject to the synchronization settings) updated at the Magento.
+- Define types of records (entities) that can be loaded to OroCRM from Magento, processed and (subject to the synchronization settings) updated in Magento.

  You can find more details about Magento Channels in the :ref:`Channels Management <user-guide-channel-guide-create>` guide.

 - Define integration settings and rules, including synchronization priorities.

-  You can find more information thereon in the Integration with Magento guide.
+  You can find more information in the :ref:`Magento Integration guide <user-guide-magento-channel-integration>`.

 .. _user-guide-magento-entities-entities:

 Default Entities of Magento Channel
 -----------------------------------
-There are three basic Magento entities pre-implemented in the OroCRM and by default assigned to channels of a Magento type.
+There are three basic entities pre-implemented in OroCRM and by default assigned to Magento channels.

 .. hint::